Glossary

 The person who is the subject or focus of the complaint, i.e. the person who undertook the action or was responsible for the provision of service that triggered the complaint.

-Responsible persons for non-government schools, as defined by the Education Act 1990, are accountable for proper governance of the school and for meeting the requirement that a registered non-government school must have policies and procedures for the proper governance of the school in place.
+Responsible persons for non-government schools, as defined by the Education Act 1990 NSW, are accountable for proper governance of the school and for meeting the requirement that a required non-government school must have policies and procedures for the proper governance of the school in place.

-In the context of the Catholic Schools Office, responsible persons for the purposes of the Act are deemed to be:
+In the context of the CSO, responsible persons for the purposes of the Education Act 1990 NSW are deemed to be:

-♦ The Bishop (as the delegated authority to act on behalf of the Trustees in making decisions related to the overall governance of the system of schools);
+♦ the Bishop (as the delegated authority to act on behalf of the Trustees in making decisions relating to the overall governance of the system of schools);

 • Responsive Assessment